jtneal/rkt-tech-con-2021/DEMO.md

 - [http://localhost:4203/](http://localhost:4203/)

 This can be helpful if you want to iterate quickly without having to load the entire shell.
-However, I highly recommend just working fromw ithin the shell to ensure a solid integration.
+However, I highly recommend just working from within the shell to ensure a solid integration.

 While this has been a super simple example, you can use a micro frontend